 18.3 In the case of OTSDUW Phased Build, it is acknowledged that there will be separate OTSUA Transfer Times for each phase of the OTSDUW Build, and that the Plant and Apparatus in question will only form part of the relevant Offshore Transmission System Owner’s Transmission System (and the relevant Offshore Transmission System Owner will only be obliged to comply with this Code in respect of such Transmission System) with effect from the relevant OTSUA Transfer Time.

 18.4 The Company will keep the nominated Offshore Transmission Owner updated with any amendments or revisions to the information provided in the OTSDUW Build Application required to finalise the Connection Site Specification, Services Capability Specification or Transmission Interface Site Specification as received by The Company from the User.

+19. PROCESS OF RESERVATION

+19.1 Where The Company wishes to Reserve in the context of a specific project for which it has received a Gate 2 Application, it shall submit The Company Application Form in accordance with paragraph 2.3A but adapted as required to reflect that the application whilst for that project is in such case on behalf of The Company to enable it to provide Reservation in a Gate 1 Offer and Gate 1 Agreement rather than as would usually be the case to make a corresponding Gate 2 Offer to and enter into a Gate 2 Agreement with a User at that point in time.

+19.2 In the case of Paragaph 19.1, the resulting TO Construction Offer to The Company (and the terms at Schedule 8 and Schedule 9) shall be adapted and construed as required to reflect that the rights and obligations under the TO Construction Offer are not in the case of Reservation reflected at the point the TO Construction Agreement is entered into in a corresponding Gate 2 Offer or Gate 2 Agreement and references and obligations on the User and The Company in respect of the User construed accordingly .

+19.3 Where The Company wishes to Reserve other than in the context of a specific project the process to do this is set out in STCP 16.1 and as a consequence of that process the works agreed as required on the Transmission System for that Reservation are reflected in the development of the relevant Transmission Owners' Investment Plan.

 PART THREE: TEC EXCHANGE